What's available in balcony solar right now

 NEMA 5-15, with safety interlock

-The cord that connects the microinverter output to your wall outlet.
-Uses a safety plug design with a physical interlock.
+Connects the microinverter output to your wall outlet.
+Uses a safety plug design with a physical interlock that prevents shock risk when unplugged.
 Required by law in several states.

 Est. cost: $25–$40